zhaobaoping/test/BUMO_CTP_Standard.rst

 to: destination address.

-value: the amount of tokens allowed to be transfered(string).
+value: the amount of tokens allowed to be transferred(string).

 **function form**

 ::

- function transferFrom(from,to,value)
+ function transferFrom(from, to, value)

 **returned value**